flipflopapp/rewq-cli/README.md

 5. If its your first time opening https://rewq.app ; you will have to type .app now .
 But for the next time auto-complete would also know it.

 REWQ is meaningless, except for its really convenient to type-it (rather swipe-it) with one finger.

+## Why am I posting this

+I have an undiagnosed OCD around making tiny-apps.
+I last made halfchess.com and have a list of next ideas I want to build.
+Apprently, I am unable to sleep if I dont build stuff and I am not sure if I should build stuff. **Because I want people to use what I built.**

+So, do write to me if you need this and I will make it for FREE and sleep.